FS25 Data Acquisition and Communications System#

 Data Acquisition#

 • With the hardware decided and development on the PCB beginning I turned my focus to the data I would be compiling.
-The final list ended up being something like this:
+The final list ended up being the following:

 • SIM7600X: